tier4/AutowareArchitectureProposal.iv/common/util/path_distance_calculator/Readme.md

 ## Purpose

-This node publishes a distance from the path point closest to the self-position to the end point of the path.
+This node publishes a distance from the closest path point from the self-position to the end point of the path.
 Note that the distance means the arc-length along the path, not the Euclidean distance between the two points.

 ## Inner-workings / Algorithms